4Source/ST-862D_Mod/README.md

 # ST-862D_Mod
-Documentation of reverse Engineering the Atten ST-862D Reflow Soldering Station.
+Documenting the reverse engineering of the Atten ST-862D reflow soldering station.

-## Tabele of Contents
+## Table of contents

-## What you Gonna need
-- Screwdriver (PH2)
-- Wrench (7mm)
+## Disassemble